 Not far from the Model Village is a path that zig-zags down to Oddicombe Beach, but it’s more fun to catch the Cliff Railway which has carried hundreds of thousands of people up and down the cliffs since 1926.

 The ride doesn’t last long but it doesn’t cost the earth either and is all part of a holiday experience.
-2019 prices were £2 one way and £2.80 return, and definitely worth the extra 80p if you intend returning directly back up to the top, believe you me.
+2020 prices for adults were £2.10 one way and £2.90 return, and definitely worth the extra 80p if you intend returning directly back up to the top, believe you me.

 In my opinion though it’s a better idea not to go straight back up because it’s worth having a look at what’s on offer down at sea-level first.